 Education and literacy are at the forefront of the Phillies' community efforts.
 Using baseball to teach in fun and innovative ways, the Phillies have developed programs and partnered with various organizations to provide teachers, students and parents exciting ways to enhance the learning experience.

 Learn below how you can take advantage of a variety of free Phillies educational programs.

-The Phillies and Cabrini College are honoring area high school sophomores and juniors as Extraordinary Scholars throughout the season.
+Each month during the 2015 baseball season, the Phillies will honor area high school sophomores and juniors as Extraordinary Scholars of the Month.

 Students must maintain a 3.0/B average (or equivalent) and submit an essay explaining how they are bettering their community through service.

 The Phillies Lesson Plan Contest asks educators to share how they are incorporating the Phillies into their classroom.
 One Grand Prize and four Honorable Mention winners will be selected to have their lessons published on phillies.com and will share their plans at the March 31 Phil-Up with Knowledge workshop.

 Sign-up to the Phil-Up With Knowledge 16-page educational booklet that will be available as an e-booklet and in print.

 Register for the March 31, 2015 a Phil-Up with Knowledge Teacher Workshop that will be held at Citizens Bank Park.
 Registrations will be accepted until the Workshop is full so sign-up quickly as space is limited.

 Phillies Phitness presented by NovaCare Rehabilitation encourages children of all ages to start on the path to a healthy future through exercise and smart food choices.
 Physical education teachers and after-school program leaders can sign their classes up to receive a tips booklet, posters and the chance to receive a Phitness Session from the Phillies and NovaCare Rehabilitation trainers.